 In addition, the underlying loans, in some cases, may be affected by the success of the platforms through which they are facilitated.
 Therefore, disruptions in the businesses of such platforms may also negatively impact the value of the Fund's investments.
-In addition, disruption in the business of a platform (such as the disruption caused by the COVID-19 pandemic or by the shut-down of certain regional banks in March 2023) could limit or eliminate the ability of the Fund to invest in loans originated or sourced by that platform, and therefore the Fund could lose some or all of the benefit of its diligence effort with respect to that platform.
-In addition, the alternative lending platforms to which the Fund is exposed substantially reduced the number of loans they originated each month in response to early waves of the COVID-19 crisis.
-If this decrease in originations (or a similar decrease caused by a future public health or other crisis) resumes, the Fund could face additional competition for access to platforms and alternative lending-related securities, and could be prevented from deploying capital in a timely or efficient manner.
-This could force the Fund to invest more of its assets in one or more of its other investment strategies, which may result in decreased diversification of the Fund's investment returns and/or other lower returns than may otherwise be available through investments in alternative lendingrelated securities.
+Disruption in the business of a platform (such as the disruption caused by the COVID-19 pandemic or by the shut-down of certain regional banks in March 2023) could limit or eliminate the ability of the Fund to invest in loans originated or sourced by that platform.
+During the height of the COVID-19 crisis, the alternative lending platforms to which the Fund is exposed substantially reduced the number of loans they originated each month.
+If a decrease in originations (or a similar decrease caused by a future public health or other crisis) resumes, the Fund could face additional competition for access to platforms and alternative lending-related securities, and could be prevented from deploying capital in a timely or efficient manner.
+This could force the Fund to invest more of its assets in one or more of its other investment strategies, which may result in decreased diversification of the Fund's investment returns and/or other lower returns than may otherwise be available through investments in alternative lending-related securities.
 The Fund may also invest in public or private equity securities of alternative lending platforms or enter into other financial transactions, including derivative transactions, to gain exposure to such investments.
 The performance of equity instruments issued by a platform or derivatives thereon depends on the success of the platform's business and operations.
 As described above, the Fund may also invest in shares, certificates, notes or other securities representing the right to receive principal and interest payments due on fractions of whole loans or pools of whole loans.